 IT is really only a portion of a BCDR plan.
 There are a lot of other factors to consider ahead of time regarding business interruptions and workflow continuity.
 Writing up procedures and documentation is a large part of a BCDR plan.

 Our Business Continuity and Disaster Recovery services will help you stay ahead of issues most business owners wouldn’t think to consider.
 For example, if you’re deciding on the proper protocol for notifying IT, your attorney, accounting, etc. you’re going to need printed copies available for when disaster strikes.
 Otherwise, if you’re stuck with an infected or damaged system – how are you going to access the info you need?

-If you do not already have a BCDR plan in place, reach out to us today at 402.398.9580 or email@example.com.
+If you do not already have a BCDR plan in place, reach out to us today..
 Business Continuity and Disaster Recovery is far too important to put off any longer.